Landmines in Ukraine

-Ukraine globally ranks as one of the states with the highest civilian casualties from landmines and unexploded ordnances, and the highest for anti-vehicle mine incidents.
-As of April 2023, it is estimated that approximately 174,000 square kilometers of Ukrainian territory are contaminated by landmines.
+Ukraine globally ranks as one of the states with the highest civilian casualties from landmines and unexploded ordnance, and the highest for anti-vehicle mine incidents.
+As of May 2026, it is estimated that approximately 132,000 square kilometers of Ukrainian territory are contaminated by landmines.
 Many types of landmines have been found in use in Ukraine, including novel variants.
 Though landmines have been in use since 2014 in Ukraine during the War in Donbas (2014–2022), their use was relatively sporadic until the Russian invasion of Ukraine.
 According to Human Rights Watch, both Russian and Ukrainian government forces have utilized anti-personnel and anti-vehicle mines.

 Background

 On 24 February 1999, Ukraine became a signatory of the Ottawa Treaty, which prohibits the use of all types of victim-activated explosive devices.
 Conversely, Russia and the United States are not signatories of this agreement.

 On 20 February 2014, Russia government forces invaded and annexed the Crimean peninsula, formally annexing the territory in March 2014.
 In April 2014, fighting broke out between Russian-backed separatist forces and Ukrainian government forces in eastern Ukraine.

-On 24 February 2022, Russia initiated a currently-ongoing full-scale invasion of Ukraine, in which both anti-personnel and anti-vehicle landmines have been utilized.
+On 24 February 2022, Russia initiated a currently-ongoing full-scale invasion of Ukraine, in which both anti-personnel and anti-vehicle landmines have been utilized, although the Russian Defense Ministry has not acknowledged the country's use of landmines.

+On 19 November 2024, US President Joe Biden approved transfer of anti-personnel mines to Ukraine's military, despite the latter country still being a signatory to the Ottawa Treaty.
+Human rights groups criticized the decision.

+On 29 June 2025, Ukrainian President Volodymyr Zelenskyy signed a decree enacting the decision of the National Security and Defence Council of Ukraine to withdraw the country from the treaty.
+The move led to further criticism from human rights groups and accusations that Ukraine was violating international law.

 Use of mines

 As of January 2023, the State Emergency Service of Ukraine estimates that around 30% of Ukrainian territory may be contaminated by landmines.
 Other sources estimate this figure as high as 40%.
+In January 2025, the State Emergency Service of Ukraine reported that approximately 133,300 square kilometres, or about 20% of Ukraine’s territory, remained potentially contaminated by mines and explosive remnants of war, including temporarily occupied territories.

 Russian forces have allegedly engaged in booby-trapping strategic positions from which they have retreated using landmines and other unexploded ordnance.
 There have been a significant amount of civilian casualties as a result.
 Ukrainian forces allegedly used a rocket-delivered anti-personnel mine in summer 2022, in violation of the Ottawa Treaty.
 Human Rights Watch traced back handwritten messages on unexploded ordnance to Ukrainian organizations which offered to inscribe "death wishes" on explosives to raise funds for the war effort.